TF1-EN-3M: Three Million Synthetic Moral Fables for Training Small, Open Language Models: Discussion and threats to validity

 \paragraph{Comparisons with Human-Written Data.} Combining TF1-EN-3M with human-curated corpora may yield richer stylistic and thematic diversity \citep{guan_corpus_2022}.
 Mixing synthetic fables with human-authored stories could balance the creativity of human prose against the consistency of model-driven generation.
 Additionally, models trained on TF1-EN-3M may be evaluated using benchmarks like the Story Cloze Test \citep{mostafazadeh_corpus_2016}, providing insight into their ability to generate and comprehend coherent story endings with ethical implications.

-\paragraph{LLM-based Feedback Loops.} In our pipeline, GPT-o3-mini served primarily as an offline evaluator and critic.
+\paragraph{LLM-based Feedback Loops.} In our pipeline, the open-weight judge panel served primarily as an offline evaluator and critic.
 Future systems may incorporate model-in-the-loop feedback loops, where LLMs dynamically revise or critique fables during generation—potentially improving both efficiency and quality.
 However, this would require additional computational overhead and careful control of critic–generator interactions.

 \paragraph{Benchmark for Moral Story Understanding.} We propose that TF1-EN-3M can serve as a benchmark for evaluating moral reasoning in generative models.
 Tasks such as moral inference (predicting the correct moral given a story) or moral generation (producing a story that fits a given moral) can be built from TF1-EN-3M, facilitating broader research into narrative alignment, commonsense reasoning, and pedagogical text generation.